 Trip Tips: Vince Shute Wildlife Sanctuary in Orr, Minnesota

 Getting there: It's 14 miles west of Orr, along Country Road 23.

-Hours: It's open from 5 p.m. to dusk Tuesdays-Sundays from Memorial Day through Labor Day.
+Hours: It's open from 5 p.m. to 8 p.m.
+Tuesdays-Sundays from the Saturday of Memorial Day weekend through the Sunday of Labor Day weekend.
 Pets and motorcycles are not allowed.
 Bring insect repellent.

 When to go: June is mating season, so males are off chasing females.
 Expect the greatest numbers in August, when bears start a feeding frenzy to prepare for winter.

-In nearby Ely, three bears live at the North American Bear Center and can be seen except when they're hibernating.
-For more, see Ely and the three bears.
+In nearby Ely, four bears live at the North American Bear Center and can be seen except when they're hibernating.
+For more, see Ely and the four bears.

 Ely also is the home of the International Wolf Center.
 For more, see Dreaming of Ely.

 Accommodations: The Orr-Pelican Lake area has many resorts, motels and B&Bs.